Chapter 7 Data Visualization

 The prop in stat_count() is defined as the groupwise proportion, which means that it is computed based on the number of observations in each group.
 By default, the group parameter is set to x.
 This means that stat_count will calculate the proportion of different x values in different x groups.
 The final result will be either 1 or 0, which cannot be seen in the plot.

-If you want to calculate the prop in the entire dataset, you can set the group parameter to a fixed value.
-The type of the value is not important, but it needs to be fixed to ensure that the proportion is calculated based on the entire dataset rather than just a subset of the data.
+If you want to calculate the prop in the entire dataset, you can set the group parameter to 1 to ensure that the proportion (%) is calculated based on the entire dataset (as one group) rather than just a subset of the data.

 7.7 More Aesthetic Features